Recipe: Lacto-Fermented Carrot Sticks

 Rinse and cut carrots into sticks.

-Pack fermentation jar with carrots, onion, chicly flakes and garlic clove.
+Pack fermentation jar with carrots, onion, chili flakes and garlic clove.

-Top with lid and airlock.
+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 5-7 days.